 The PIC Ordinance regulates the import and export of certain hazardous chemicals and pesticides.

 The Ordinance on the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Chemicals in International Trade (ChemPICO) entered into force on 1 January 2005.

 It regulates the import and export of certain hazardous chemicals, and implements the Rotterdam Convention on the Prior informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticides in International Trade: PIC

-The following requirements apply to exporters of industrial chemicals and pesticides that are cited in ChemPICO:
+The following requirements apply to exporters and importers of industrial chemicals and pesticides that are cited in PIC Ordinance:

-Any persons intending to export a substance that is subject to the PIC procedure, and/or substances that are banned or subject to severe restrictions in Switzerland for reasons of protection of human health and the environment, or any preparations that contain such substances, are required to submit an export notification to the FOEN for their first export in each calendar year and for each importing Party, by not later than 30 days prior to the date of the first export.
+Any persons intending to export substances that are subject to the PIC procedure (Annex 2), and/or substances that are banned or subject to severe restrictions in Switzerland for reasons of protection of human health and the environment (Annex 1), or any preparations that contain such substances, are required to submit an export notification to the FOEN for their first export in each calendar year and for each importing Party, by not later than 30 days prior to the date of the first export.
 The applicable substances are listed in Annex 1 or Annex 2 of the PIC Ordinance.
 The export of a substance of Annex 1 or a preparations containing such a substance does not require an export notification provided that the exported chemical is a plant protection product or one of its active ingredients and the chemical is not subject to the PIC procedure.
 Nevertheless, such an export necessitates a permit in accordance with Section 4.2 of Annex 2.5 of the Ordinance on the Reduction of Risks relating to the Use of Certain Particularly Dangerous Substances, Preparations and Articles (ORRChem).